VinayakMishraCoder/GitHubApp-Speer/README.md

 ## Overview

 GitHub-Speer, an advanced Android app, Boasting a user-friendly interface, automatic refresh, and pull-to-refresh capabilities, it stands as your ultimate companion for effortlessly search for github users without logging in.
+Project was completed under 24 hours.

 ## Key-Features
    - Intuitive design for a seamless user experience.